 A record of the consent process detailing the date of consent and all those present will be recorded in the participants' hospital notes.
 The original consent form will be filed in the investigator site file, a copy retained in the hospital notes and a second copy will be given to the participants.
+If the central research nursing team obtain consent, perform randomisation etc. then a written record of the discussion and proocedure will be performed and sent to the local research site for filing in the participants medical notes for the purposes of source data.
+This information will be sent via nhs.net

 Following consent, the participant's details will be recorded and entered on to the trial database.
-If consent is refused or if the patient is not eligible then the reasons for refusal/ineligibility will be requested (but they do not have to provide this if they do not wish to do so), and basic information will be recorded to enable completion of CONSORT (Consolidated Standards of Reporting Trials) diagram to enhance the interpretation of trial results.
+If consent is refused or if the patient is not eligible then the reasons for refusal/ineligibility will be requested (but they do not have to provide this if they do not wish to do so), and basic information will be recorded to enable completion of the Consolidated Standards of Reporting Trials (CONSORT) diagram to enhance the interpretation of trial results.